Should You Use ML To Predict Small Business Default Risk?

 All of which would help you predict with far greater precision the chances of this small business defaulting on their loan repayments.

 As we’ve seen, the more data you feed into your machine learning model, the more accurate your predictions become, and the more reliable your decision-making process will be.
+How you predict risk becomes more accurate.

 But there’s more.
 By adopting this approach, you not only get better results; you also get them much faster.
 You can make lending decisions quickly and with confidence.
 Best of all, you can pass on these benefits to your customers, offering them a frictionless application and onboarding process.
 You reduce your risk while minimizing their frustrations.
 It’s a win-win situation.